This post may contain affiliate links. Please see my disclosure policy for details.

 The Cotswolds is right near my hometown and it’s one of my favourite parts of the UK.
 It’s definitely the right area to visit if you wanted to see a piece of traditional England.

 These see far fewer tourists.
-If you’re here in summer, I’d also recommend Cotswolds Lavender Farm.
+If you’re here in summer, I’d also recommend Cotswolds Lavender Fields.

 There is an endless choice for your visit, so why not take a car for a road trip and explore something new?!